scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Commenting
 - Proper usage of abstraction
 - Observing 'DRY' (Do not repeat yourself)
-- Formal documentation in the form of documentation comments and/or API manuals
+- Formal documentation in the form of comments and/or API manuals

 Furthermore, personas will also be used in the verification process of